 Section 20-18.
-Site plan-Submittal Generally.
+Preliminary Site plan-Submittal Generally.

-Seven copies of a site plan shall be submitted to the Planning Director, or his designee, who shall review the plans for compliance with these regulations and the requirements for site plans.
-The Planning Director shall transmit such plans to the Site Plan Review Committee with his comments for their review.
-The Committee shall consider the site plan submittal within 30 days from when the site plan, meeting all submittal requirements, is submitted to the Planning Office.
+Seven copies of a preliminary site plan shall be submitted to the Planning Director administrator, or his designee, who shall review the plans for compliance with these regulations and the requirements for preliminary site plans, and The Planning Director shall transmit such plans to the Site Plan Review Committee with his comments for their review.
+The Committee shall consider the preliminary site plan submittal within 30 days from when the site plan, meeting all submittal requirements, is submitted to the Planning Office. ; provided, that all materials are presented in accord with requirements set forth in this Section.
 (Ord.
 No. 31A-45, 3-13-78)